How do credit card companies make money? Do credit card companies make money if you pay in full? And how much money do they earn from credit cards?

 How to Reduce Your Credit Card Fees and Costs

 Without their customers, credit card issuers naturally won’t make any profits.
 You can control how much money they make from you by avoiding the extra fees or costs.
-Here are some ways to do it:
+Here are ways to do it:

 ✔️ Get a Credit Card with No Annual Fee